jnk0le/AVR-UART-lib/README.md

 	- 1 - LF
 	- 2 - CRLF (default)

-- In case of reinitializing uart on the fly (especially with non-constant ubbr) try to use uart_reint().
+- In order to reinitialize uart baudrate after any traffic was occuring, function uart_reinit() have to be used. (memory FIFO buffers will not be flushed)

 - Any used IO pin have to be accesible from bottom IO address space. (eg. few ports on mega2560 cannot be used as a control IO)